KeyboardKit/website/collections/_posts/2022/2022-09-03-multiplatform-improvements.md

 image:  /assets/headers/icon.png
 ---

-KeyboardKit 6.4 will unlock a bunch of types, extensions, mocks and tests for all platforms, which will give you more tools if you develop for macOS or watchOS.
+KeyboardKit 6.4 will unlock a bunch of types, extensions, mocks and tests for all platforms, which will give you more tools if you develop for macOS, tvOS and watchOS.

 ![Icon badge]({{page.image}})